tedneward/Azgaarnoth/Creatures/Beholderkin.md

 >- **Languages** Deep Speech,Undercommon
 >- **Challenge** 10
 >___
->***Lightning Blood.*** A creature within 5 feet of the death kiss takes 5 (1d10) lightning damage whenever it hits the death kiss with a melee attack that deals piercing or slashing damage.
+>***Lightning Blood.***.
+A creature within 5 feet of the death kiss takes 5 (1d10) lightning damage whenever it hits the death kiss with a melee attack that deals piercing or slashing damage.
 >
 >#### Actions
->***Multiattack.*** The death kiss makes three tentacle attacks.
-Up to three of these attacks can be replaced by Blood Drain, one replacement per tentacle grappling a creature.
+>***Multiattack.***.
+The death kiss makes three Tentacle attacks.
+Up to three of these attacks can be replaced by Blood Drain--one replacement per tentacle grappling a creature.
 >
->***Tentacle.*** Melee Weapon Attack: +8 to hit, reach 20 ft., one target.
-Hit: 14 (3d6 + 4) piercing damage, and the target is grappled (escape DC 14) if it is a Huge or smaller creature.
+>***Tentacle.***.
+Melee Weapon Attack: +8 to hit, reach 20 ft., one target.
+Hit: 11 (2d6 + 4) piercing damage, and the target is grappled (escape DC 14) if it is a Huge or smaller creature.
 Until this grapple ends, the target is restrained, and the death kiss can't use the same tentacle on another target.
 The death kiss has ten tentacles.
 >
->***Blood Drain.*** One creature grappled by a tentacle of the death kiss must make a DC 16 Constitution saving throw.
+>***Blood Drain.***.
+One creature grappled by a tentacle of the death kiss must make a DC 16 Constitution saving throw.
 On a failed save, the target takes 22 (4d10) lightning damage, and the death kiss regains half as many hit points.
 >

 ---